OUR LEGAL DOCUMENTS

 Rock Island offers seasonal service rates to customers not permanently living in San Juan County.
 Customers who obtain a seasonal rate on any service type agree to update Rock Island immediately upon any change to the frequency of use of any services.
 Customers agree to provide an out of county physical address for their primary billing address.
 All payments for seasonal services must be billed to this address including any credit cards on file.
-Customers with static IP or IT service add-on services do not qualify for seasonal rate plans.
+Customers with static IP, IT service add-on services, or host vacation rental do not qualify for seasonal rate plans.

 Use constitutes any traffic, whether uploaded or downloaded on site or remotely, from the customer End Premise Device to any location on the internet.
 Local network traffic would not constitute usage.
 Certain features and services disqualify eligibility for seasonal rates including but not limited to; static IP’s, bridged modems and engineered circuits.